dominic-lear/personal-site/README.md

 - rewrite js for tabs
 - copy updates
 - rewrite css for tabs
-- media q bgs duck
+- JSON LD Schema for person